 Solar panels work efficiently, even if your panels aren’t facing north.
-If your roof is not set at the optimal direction, you will only lose 10-15% of your solar system production.
+If your roof is not set in the optimal direction, you will only lose 10-15% of your solar system production.
 In fact, depending on your electricity use during the daytime, it may make more sense for your solar panels to face east or west for morning or evening sunlight according to when electricity usage is highest.

-No knowing the proper size
+Not knowing the proper size

-Not knowing the size of system you need is an easier problem to solve because most renowned solar installers will make visit your home in order to fully assess your electricity usage for your household before providing you with a quote.
-They will ask you about your budget and how much you wish to spend in order to purchase the perfectly sized a solar system that matches your energy usage and budget.
+Not knowing the size of the system you need is an easier problem to solve because most renowned solar installers will make visit your home in order to fully assess your electricity usage for your household before providing you with a quote.
+They will ask you about your budget and how much you wish to spend in order to purchase the perfectly sized solar system that matches your energy usage and budget.

-All the above-mentioned mistakes common at the time of buying a solar system.
+All the above-mentioned mistakes are common at the time to buying a solar system.
 This is why it is so important to research the solar system before buying.
 If you are not well educated on the topic, you will have to believe blindly what the salesperson says.
 This article may help to prevent all of these potential mistakes.